 In order to convince parents to give online payment options a try, you need to show them why it’s a good idea.
 Here is a talking point you can use:

-One of the biggest benefits of online payments for your school is that it provides parents with proof of transaction.
+One of the biggest benefits of an online school payment system is that it provides parents with a proof of transaction.
 This is an excellent way of giving them peace of mind in knowing that their child’s education is secure because they have a payment record on their bank statement.